MascotFlyer/PiCar-Revisited-/README.md

 straight: right.
 This kept the software a lot simpler.
 However, I have not road tested it yet.
 I’ll probably need a tin hat and some shin guards!

-HIS GROTTY EDITOR?
+THIS GROTTY EDITOR?
 I HAD SOME NICE PHOTOS TO SHOW!